-BERLIN (AP) — The three parties negotiating to form Germany’s next government will finalize and present their coalition agreement Wednesday, two of the prospective partners said.
-The deal paves the way for center-left leader Olaf Scholz to replace longtime Chancellor Angela Merkel in the coming weeks.
+BERLIN (AP) — The three parties negotiating to form Germany’s next government will present their coalition agreement Wednesday — a deal that will pave the way for center-left leader Olaf Scholz to replace longtime Chancellor Angela Merkel.

 The center-left Social Democrats have been negotiating with the environmentalist Green party and the pro-business Free Democrats since narrowly winning a national election on Sept.
-26. The latter two parties said the agreement will be presented on Wednesday afternoon.
+26. The latter two parties said the agreement would be unveiled on Wednesday afternoon.

 If party members sign off on it, the three-way alliance — which has never yet been tried in a national government — will replace the current “grand coalition” of the country’s traditional big parties.
 The Social Democrats have served as the junior partner to Merkel’s center-right Christian Democrats.